 Grabbing the Food Deserts

-Ironically, this Backgrounder illustrates how the term "food desert" is being used by speculators and the corporate food regime in the same way the term "unused land" is used in the Global South to justify massive land grabs of pasture, rangeland, brushland and scrub forests--vast areas that millions of people depend upon for grazing, foraging and firewood.
-Calling urban land "food deserts" is also being used to justify land grabbing in the name of food security.
+Ironically, this Backgrounder illustrates how the term “food desert” is being used by speculators and the corporate food regime in the same way the term “unused land” is used in the Global South to justify massive land grabs of pasture, rangeland, brushland and scrub forests–vast areas that millions of people depend upon for grazing, foraging, hunting and firewood.
+Applied to urban land, the term “food desert” is also being used to justify land grabbing in the name of food security.

 Land grabs—large-scale acquisitions of agricultural, range and forest lands by outside interests—are happening around the world.
 According to the World Bank, from the onset of the global food and financial crises, large land deals have affected an agricultural area twice the size of France, with most acquisitions coming from China, the US and Great Britain.
 Most land grabs are for agrofuels production in the Global South, with over 2/3 of land grabs occurring on the African continent.
 However, another form of land grabbing is taking place in the Global North—across the food deserts of the US.